gardener/gardener/docs/extensions/controllerregistration.md

 This resource expresses that Gardener requires the `os-coreos` extension controller to run on the `aws-eu1` seed cluster.

-PS: Currently, for the sake of implementation simplicity, Gardener demands every extension controller for every seed cluster (although, an AWS controller might not make much sense to run on a GCP seed cluster).
-We plan to change this in the future, i.e., to make Gardener more intelligent so that it can automatically determine which extension is required on which seed cluster.
+The Gardener Controller Manager does automatically determine which extension is required on which seed cluster and will only create `ControllerInstallation` objects for those.
+Also, it will automatically delete `ControllerInstallation`s referencing extension controllers that are no longer required on a seed (e.g., because all shoots on it have been deleted).

 ## How do extension controllers get deployed to seeds?